 Diabetes insulin pump therapy (subcutaneous insulin infusion therapy) involves the use of a (usually mobile) insulin pump to continuously pump insulin through plastic tubing attached to a needle under the skin near the abdomen.
 The pump is small enough to be worn on a belt or in a pocket.
 Diabetes insulin pump therapy is used to administer controlled, fast-acting insulin in the treatment of diabetes mellitus.

-- Insulin Pump (controls, module and batteries)
+- Insulin pump (controls, module and batteries)

 - Disposable insulin reservoirs within the pump

-- Disposable infusion sets for insertion in the skin with a tubing system as mentioned above
+- Disposable infusion sets for insertion in the skin with a tubing system

 Diabetes insulin pump therapy is designed to be a safer alternative to multiple daily injections of insulin via syringe (or pen).
 This method provides more rigid control of insulin therapy and blood glucose levels.